RisingStack/react-baby-steps/README.md

 Introducing beginners to the world of React via coding.
 The goal of this repo is to understand the basic concepts before you start using magic ~Flux libraries.

-If you are looking for the ideas behind React like VirtualDOM, you should start here:
+If you are looking for the ideas behind React, like VirtualDOM, you should start here:
 https://blog.risingstack.com/the-react-way-getting-started-tutorial/

 Chapters as releases: